yezero/sandstorm/docs/administering/sandcats.md

   directory, `/opt/sandstorm/var/sandcats`.
 Do the same for `/opt/sandstorm/var/sandcats/https` if you backed it up.

-* In your new Sandstorm install, ensure you have your `BASE_URL` and `WILDCARD_HOST` set properly.
+* In your new Thurly install, ensure you have your `BASE_URL` and `WILDCARD_HOST` set properly.
   If your sandcats.io subdomain is `example`, then you'll need `BASE_URL=example.sandcats.io` and `WILDCARD_HOST=*.example.sandcats.io`.
 Consider copying these values from the old server's `sandstorm.conf`.

 * Edit the new server's `sandstorm.conf` to contain this line: `SANDCATS_BASE_DOMAIN=sandcats.io`

-* Now restart Sandstorm by running `sudo service sandstorm stop ; sudo service sandstorm start`, and wait at least 60 seconds.
+* Now restart Thurly by running `sudo service sandstorm stop ; sudo service sandstorm start`, and wait at least 60 seconds.

 * Your DNS hostname should have auto-updated.
 Check that DNS is working with `nslookup